Nineluj/FishGame/7/reworked.md

 ### feedback:

-GameNode interpretation doesn't seem to talk about skip: how does the user know what kind of node it represents? (-10 for skip) (skip comment is not enough, your interpretation should talk about it)
+GameNode interpretation doesn't seem to talk about skip: how does the user know what kind of node it represents? (skip comment is not enough, your interpretation should talk about it)

 ### approach: